opendocsg/slw-judgments-backfill/2012_SGHC_221/report.md

  [emphasis added]

 35     The power to award costs is in the full discretion of the court.
 Order 59 r 2(2) unequivocally states that “the Court shall have full power to determine by whom and to what extent the costs are to be paid.”
-This discretionary power is extremely broad: _Re Shankar Alan s/o Anant Kulkarni_ [2007] 2 SLR(R) 95 at [15].
+This discretionary power is extremely broad: _Re Shankar Alan s/o Anant Kulkarni_ <span class="citation">[2007] 2 SLR(R) 95</span> at [15].
 Within this discretionary power, general guidance is provided under O 59 r 3(2) that costs follow the event except where it appears to the court that in the circumstances of the case some other order should be made.
-The “overriding concern of the court must be to exercise its discretion to achieve the fairest allocation of costs”: _Soon Peng Yam and another_ ( _trustees of the Chinese Swimming Club_ ) _v Maimon bte Ahmad_ [1995] 1 SLR(R) 279 at [31].
+The “overriding concern of the court must be to exercise its discretion to achieve the fairest allocation of costs”: _Soon Peng Yam and another_ ( _trustees of the Chinese Swimming Club_ ) _v Maimon bte Ahmad_ <span class="citation">[1995] 1 SLR(R) 279</span> at [31].

 36     The underlying common law principles of costs orders in civil and judicial review proceedings was explained in _R v Lord Chancellor_ , _ex parte Child Poverty Action Group_ [1999] 1 WLR 347 (“ _Child Poverty Action Group_ ”) at 355–356 ( _per_ Dyson J):